Asabeneh/30-Days-Of-JavaScript/readMe.md

 }
 console.log(userOne == userTwo)
 ```
 Rule of thumb, we do not compare non-primitive data types.
-Do not compare array, function or object.
+Do not compare array, function, or object.
 Non-primitive values are referred to as reference types because they are being compared by reference instead of value.
 Two objects are only strictly equal if they refer to the same underlying object.
 ```js
 let nums = [1, 2, 3]